 I made an entry for Ludum Dare 38.
 This time I had the monday off, so I decided to do the jam so I’d have three days instead of two.
 The theme was “A Small World”.
-I really felt like doing an action adventure game, so I thought I’d make the beginning of one, and then wherever you went you’d just find the end of the world instead of the epic adventures you’d hoped for.
+I really felt like doing an action adventure game, so I thought I’d make the beginning of one, and then where ever you went you’d just find the end of the world instead of the epic adventures you’d hoped for.

 I wanted to do a more stylized character.
 I thought it would be quicker than making something realistic, but it ended up taking the whole first day since I’m not used to making that kind of models.
 I had to redo the face three times because it became really creepy the first tries.
 In the end, I think it turned out really charming, so I’m happy I spent the time on it.

 The second day I spent on the fighting system.
 I wanted you to be able to dash with the right mouse button, and hit with the left mouse button.
 I thought it would be good if you had to time your dashes and hits to be able to hurt the enemies.
 I made the enemies dash away when you got to close to them.
 I thought it got a bit to hard, so I made it a bit easier, but the difficulty was still the worst part of the game, and the one I got most critique about.